David-Vandensteen/neocore/README.md

 ## DATlib assets (in progress)
-For making your own graphics, see the DATlib ref available here: (you need to building a sample for init build folder)
+For making your own graphics, see the DATlib ref available here: (you need to building a  for init build folder)
 ```cmd
 .\neocore\build\neodev-sdk\doc\DATlib-LibraryReference.pdf
 ```